xenzll/Asteroids/README.md

 Copyright Notice
 ------

-The font used is courtesy of Pixel Saga's Shareware Fonts.
+The font used is courtesy of Pixel Saga's Shareware Fonts. <br>
-Audio and game concept are property of Atari Inc.
+Audio and game concept are property of Atari Inc.          <br>
 All other trademarks or registered trademarks are the property of their respective owners.